 9. Organize online events

 You can organize online events to circumvent the social distancing barriers.
-This can help pivot your revenue generation by continuing to showcase your charitable organisation.
+This can help pivot your revenue generation by continuing to showcase your charitable organization.
 We have seen different kinds of online events from nonprofits around the world, such as:

 - Strategy brainstorms with companies